wsbctechnicalblog/wsbctechnicalblog.github.io/content/technical-event-speakers.md

 ## Engagement

 - **Encourage interaction** - Engage the audience with questions, polls, or activities.
+Using an interactive [mentimeter](https://www.mentimeter.com) poll, sharing its link on your slides, and using it to review audience feedback or vote on the next topic can effectively engage the audience.
 - **Adapt to feedback** - Adjust your delivery based on audience feedback.
 - **Be approachable** - Be genuine and relatable; use humor when appropriate.